git/git.github.io/rev_news/drafts/edition-90.md

   [a version 7](https://lore.kernel.org/git/cover-v7-00.10-00000000000-20220802T125258Z-avarab@gmail.com/)
   of his patch series.

-  This series mostly removed the BUG() macro that had been added previously, but still refactored in the first patch the code dropping the "git" prefix when a user requested topic must be matched with a man page.
+  This series mostly removed the `BUG()` macro that had been added previously, but in the first patch still refactored the code dropping the "git" prefix when a user requested topic needs to be matched with a man page.

   Junio commented about this first patch that he wasn't sure the